 We will use the first part of the quarter to discuss various research methodologies and to connect research interests with strategies to answer questions being raised.
 We will also conduct small research exercises to demonstrate how to apply some of the research methodologies being discussed in class.
+We will work with the UCI library and archivists at UCI to identify resources that can contribute to your research project.

 By the mid-point in the quarter, students will begin to conduct their own research projects so as to refine preliminary research proposals and to prepare for further primary data collection over the break between the Fall and Winter quarters.